 The Campus Safety division is responsible for providing a safe campus environment, and includes Notre Dame Security Police, Notre Dame Fire Department, Risk Management & Safety, Emergency Preparedness, and Game Day Operations.
 The division is led by Mike Seamon.

 The Campus Services division is responsible for providing services used campus wide.
-Led by Sarah Misener, the division includes Custodial and Landscape Services, Work Control Center, Central Receiving, General Services, Mail Distribution, Recycling, Surplus, Transportation, Warehouse, International Facility Management, Continuous Improvement, and Sustainability.
+Led by Sarah Misener, the division includes Custodial and Landscape Services, Work Control Center, Central Receiving, General Services, Mail Distribution, Recycling, Surplus, Transportation, Warehouse, Continuous Improvement, and Sustainability.

 Facilities Design and Operations